dipcoat-image/finitedepth/doc/source/user-guide/explanation/generic-typing.rst

 .. note::

-   Do not use :obj:`typing.TypeAlias` for type variable values in class attribute definition, e.g. ``Paarameters``.
+   Do not use :obj:`typing.TypeAlias` for type variable values in class attribute definition, e.g. ``Parameters``.
    It breaks type inference.